Beyond the Bin: The Full Carton Recycling Journey

 2. Cleaning the fiber: Next, a high-density cleaner and a series of screens remove contaminants from the fibers, such as inks and stickies.
 This results in a clean paper pulp (like paper soup).

 3. Creating new paper sheets: Lastly, a wet lap machine removes excess water and transforms the fibers into large sheets.
 These sheets are then baled and sold to new facilities who use the sheets as their raw materials to produce tissue, writing paper, paper towels, food containers, and more.
 Fun fact: Sustana is the only mill in the US that produces FDA-compliant recycled fibers that can be used for direct-contact food packaging.

-A second option for bales of cartons is to be sold to ReWall, a facility that turns recycled food and beverage cartons into environmentally friendly building materials.
-At Rewall, the entire carton is recycled into environmentally friendly building materials such as roof cover board, exterior sheathing, wallboard and floor underlayment like this.
+A second option for bales of cartons is to be sold to Continuus Materials, a company that turns recycled food and beverage cartons into environmentally friendly building materials.
+At Continuus, the entire carton is recycled into environmentally friendly building materials such as roof cover board, exterior sheathing, wallboard and floor underlayment like this.